 Currently, you will need 16 hours of health and safety training that includes trainings in First Aid/CPR and Mandated Reporter Training.
 You will receive more information on these trainings during the CCLD online orientation.
-You can also visit California Early Childhood Online (CECO): https://www.caearlychildhoodonline.org/ for online Health and Safety modules.
+You can also visit California Early Childhood Online (CECO): California Early Childhood Online for online Health and Safety modules.